 Crispy Keto Chicken Tenders

-Why hunt on Amazon.com for a reduced sugar ketchup, when you can just dip these chicken tenders in your homemade BBQ sauce?
+Why hunt on Amazon for a reduced sugar ketchup (or sugar-free ketchup), when you can just dip these chicken tenders in your homemade BBQ sauce?
 This recipe for BBQ chicken tenders would be perfect for tailgating, or as an appetizer or kid-friendly meal.

 Enjoy Keto Barbecue Sauce With All Your Favorite Dishes

-Fire up the grill, light the smoker or pull the Crock-Pot off the shelf, because it’s time to whip up some of your favorite recipes.
-This keto-friendly sauce allows you to enjoy your best barbecue dishes, without the carbs or sugar.
+Summer calls for grilling, so light the smoker or pull the Crock-Pot off the shelf, because it’s time to get cooking.
+This keto-friendly sauce allows you to enjoy your best barbecue dishes without the carbs or sugar.

-If you’re planning an entire barbecue menu, check out the side dishes on this site for suggestions.
-You might enjoy cauliflower “mashed potatoes,” low carb creamed spinach, jalapeno poppers, or good ol’ french fries.
-You’ll soon have a low carb meal fit for your whole family.Print
+If you’re planning an entire barbecue menu, check out these side dishes for suggestions.
+You might also enjoy cauliflower “mashed potatoes,” low-carb creamed spinach, jalapeno poppers, or good ol’ french fries.
+You’ll soon have a low-carb meal fit for your whole family.Print

 Smoky Keto BBQ Sauce

-Most BBQ sauces are packed with sugar and carbs (up to 16 g for one serving!)
-This keto BBQ sauce allows you to enjoy your BBQ sauce without getting kicked out of ketosis.
+Most BBQ sauces are packed with sugar and carbs (up to 16 g for just one serving).
+This keto BBQ sauce allows you to enjoy a smoky sauce without getting kicked out of ketosis.

 - Prep Time: 5 minutes